ISO Certification For Property Management

 Example 1: Residential Property Management Firm

 A residential property management firm achieved ISO 9001 certification to improve tenant satisfaction.
-By standardizing maintenance processes and implementing a tenant feedback system, the firm reduced complaints by 30% and increased lease renewals by 20%.
+By implementing a QMS, the firm reduced response times for maintenance requests by 30% and increased tenant retention by 20%.

 Faqs about iso certification for property management